vkSegfault/vkSegfault.github.io/_posts/2022-11-27-godot-server-aws-azure.md

 peer.create_client(ADDRESS, PORT)
 multiplayer.multiplayer_peer = peer
 ```
-Only difference is `.create_client()` instead of `_create_server()`.
+Only difference is `.create_client()` instead of `.create_server()`.
 We use the address and port that are set up to this point.

 ---

-Code above set client peer and now we need to make some preparations for actual Character scene.
-First thing is to add another great node provided by Godot 4 which is **MultiplayerSynchronizer**.
-Add it as child of root node and set *Root Path* to root node as well.
-Now the important part: click on MultiplayerSynchronizer node and on the bottom, alongside Debugger, Audio, etc tabs you should see new one: **Replication**.
+Code above sets client peer and now we need to make some preparations for actual Character scene.
+First let's add another new great node provided by Godot 4 which is **MultiplayerSynchronizer**.
+Add it as child of root node of your Character scene and set *Root Path* to root node as well.
+Now the important part: click on MultiplayerSynchronizer node and on the bottom - alongside Debugger, Audio, etc tabs - you should see new one: **Replication**.
 Click it and use `+` sign to add properties that should be synced across all connected peers: mainly position and rotation but it's up to you what are yours particular needs.

 > Only properties added to MultiplayerSynchronizer will be replicated to other peers!